Examining the State of Fake Traffic in 2023

 The State of Fake Traffic

 In 2022, we evaluated the fake traffic rates of over 15,000 CHEQ customers and discovered that the volume of attempted attacks or access by fake, suspicious, or malicious actors increased at an unprecedented rate–up 167% from 2021.

-Our research shows that, as a percentage of inbound traffic to commercial websites, both B2B and B2C,
+Our research shows that, as a percentage of inbound traffic to commercial websites:

-If 11.3% doesn’t seem like much, consider this: In 2022, global spending on digital advertising surpassed $600 billion, according to statista.com.
+Now one in ten visitors may not sound like much, but consider this: In 2022, global spending on digital advertising surpassed $600 billion, according to statista.com.
 By applying our average invalid rate for paid traffic to that number, we can conservatively estimate that approximately $35.7 billion of ad spend budget was wasted on fake and fraudulent traffic last year.
 And worse, that fake traffic also destroys potential revenue opportunities.
 Return on Ad Spend (ROAS) is a metric that measures the effectiveness of an advertising campaign by calculating the ROI generated.
-The formula is simple: for every dollar spend on advertising, businesses can expect 1.5x, 2x, 4x, etc. in return.
+The formula is simple: for every dollar spent on advertising, businesses can expect 1.5x, 2x, 4x, etc., in return.
 According to Adadaco, the average ROAS for eCommerce businesses is 4:1, so businesses potentially missed out on approximately $142B in revenues due to fake traffic.

 To gain a nuanced understanding of the threats posed by fake traffic, CHEQ categorizes the vast ecosystem of invalid traffic into three broad threat groups and dozens of unique threat types.
 While nearly all threat types grew in prevalence from 2021 to 2022, our research identified three threat types that grew faster than all others, year-over-year.